LuisAlvar/AzureSecureClientAPISolution/README.md

 # Azure Setup | App Registrations
 You need an Microsoft Azure account and need to create a new tenant or a tenant other than your Default Directory as of 11/27/2022.

-You will need to switch to your new tenant or existing directory.
+You will need to switch to your new tenant or existing directory other than your Default Directory.

 Once switched to the proper tenant directory, go to **Azure Active Directory**.
 Here you will navigate to **App registrations** within the side menu.